|

 Learning outcomes

-The aim of this course is laboratory experiments for determination of physico-chemical properties of pure substances or mixtures in liquid and solid states.
-Students will realize several laboratory experiments.
+This course focuses on laboratory experiments aimed at determining the physico-chemical properties of pure substances and mixtures in liquid and solid states.
+Students will carry out several hands-on experiments to deepen their understanding of physical chemistry principles.

 Students must be able to read, understand, communicate and discuss in English on the level sufficient for understanding all instructions given in paper or oral form by lecturer to prevent any injury, any accident or any damage of experimental instrument.